infinityhardik/Hello-World/ServerSide/Basics.md

 - **views** > This is the folder in which we should put HTML structures, CSS properties and their client-side JavaScript functions.
 - **public** > This is the folder in which we should also put public HTML structures, CSS properties, their client-side JavaScript functions and images that we are using statically in our application.

+# Data

+- **Data > Process > Information** = When raw data is processed, it becomes information, which is useful and meaningful.
+Ex : 12121995 > 12/12/1995.
+- The _file system_ is a traditional way of storing data.

+  - Disadvantages :-

+  1. Data redundancy > There can be multiple records of the same entity in a file system, which results in data duplication.
+  2. Data inconsistency
+  3. Difficulty in accessing data
+  4. Integrity and atomicity not achieved
+  5. Concurrent access not allowed
+  6. Lack of security

+- **Database** > To overcome the shortcomings of file systems, we use databases.
+- A database is an organised collection of meaningful and useful information that is stored and accessed through computers.
+In other words, it is a method that is used widely to _store, retrieve and manage data_.

+- A **relational database** means a collection of data items stored in a tabular (table) format with a predefined relationship between them.
+- In a **non-relational database**, data is stored in an unstructured format.
+Unlike relational models, there is no relation between the tables in a non-relational database.

+- Data stored in MongoDB documents are in key-value pair.
+- MongoDB documents are similar to JSON objects.
+- We don't have to define the type of value (array of objects, objects, string, number etc.) of a field in the MongoDB documents.